19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Maps of Mithrinia/The World of Mithrinia.md

 1. Magic is fickle.
 It is roll to cast and consumes a valuable resource.
 2. The dark is dangerous.
 The [Shadowcurse](../../Game%20Procedures/Hazards/Shadowcurse.md) makes it so PCs are always on edge.
+3. The divines are heavily worshipped, but are not directly observable or contactable.
-3. Ancestries are lightweight and relatable.
-There are no immortal god children walking around the city.
-These take away from the danger and tension of the setting.
+4. Ancestries are lightweight and relatable.

 This means that you should be able to use Myth & Shadow with a wide variety of published settings.
 All you need to do is make sure those 3 things make sense in your setting.